 - Stir the coffee in the water making sure they are thoroughly wet.
 Or you could put the cover on and invert it a few times.

 - Set to brew.
 Put the lid on the mason jar or cover it with plastic wrap (or something else to protect it from bugs and flavors/aromas) and set it in the fridge for 12 to 24 hours.
 Or if you don’t have space in the fridge you can leave it on the counter for between 14-18 hours.

 - Strain.
-When it's ready, remove the lid and strain the grounds through a cheesecloth (or similar method).
+When it’s ready, remove the lid and strain the grounds through a cheesecloth (or a similar method).
 See tips below.

 Helpful tips: You can use a pour-over coffee maker or a Chemex with a paper filter, to strain out the grounds.

-You could also use one of the options mentioned below the video which can cut down on mess and save you a few minutes because they come with stainless steel filters so there's no need to strain.
+You could also use one of the options mentioned below in the video which can cut down on mess and save you a few minutes because they come with stainless steel filters so there’s no need to strain.

 If you have a mason jar at home you can get started, but it you don’t or you want to try an even easier method check out these two options:

 You just put the grounds in the filter and let them steep, remove the filter and put the mason jar back in the fridge.